ADA Accommodations and Library Services

 LIRL is staffed by experienced and trained technicians and tutors during all operational hours.
 It is part of the LIRL techs' and tutors’ job to provide the student with pointers on how to navigate the databases, format a paper for writing, and assist with printing.

-If a student wants in-depth assistance, however, she should contact the Reference Librarian or use the Help feature of each database.
+Students in need of in-depth assistance should contact the Reference Librarian or use the Help feature of each database.

 Students’ own paper is not to be used for printing without permission.
 Most of the cost of printing goes to the purchase of toner cartridges, not paper.